Floor Flatness and Levelness Testing: ASTM E1155 Standards and Procedures

 FF and FL numbers are important for the concrete structure quality, acceptance and future use.
 The FF and FL values must be taken within 72 hours of the concrete placement.
 Coordination between the concrete contractor and the testing laboratory is critical for compliance with ASTM E1155.

-Omnant provides the contractor with the flexibility of remotely scheduling the testing laboratory to perform the Floor Flatness and Floor Levelness tests.
+Omnant provides the contractor with the flexibility of remotely scheduling floor flatness testing with the laboratory to measure both FF and FL values.
 Both values vary on a scale of 0 to 100.
 Typical FF and FL numbers depending on the application are tabulated in ACI 302.

 Why Floor Flatness and Levelness Matter